 Traveling Around Sri Lanka

-Surprisingly enough, public transportation works quite well in Sri Lanka.
-Buses and trains may be old, slow, and crowded but they connect all the most important places to visit in Sri Lanka, and even the most remote ones; they are dirt cheap and they are very reliable.
+Surprisingly enough, public transportation works quite well and all the most famous places to visit in Sri Lanka are well connected.
+Buses and trains may be old, slow, and crowded but they connect all the most important places in Sri Lanka, and even the most remote ones; they are dirt cheap and they are very reliable.
 You can now even book your public transportation in Sri Lanka here.

 Tuc tucs are pretty much everywhere, and they are cheap – provided one knows the charging system.
 Besides, one of the most fun things to do in Sri Lanka is riding a tuc tuc.
 After a week of traveling, a local couple warned me that tuc tuc normally charge around 100 Rupees for the first 2 km, and after that, something around 40 Rupees for km.
 We used our best haggling techniques to bring the prices down.
 Having a rough idea of the distance to cover helps with the haggling.